 Looking death in the eye

 The second way that we must get back to nature if we are to raise and eat happy meat, is more challenging.
 We must be willing to engage fully with the whole life-cycle of that animal – including the death part.

 Very often when we feel uncomfortable about raising their own animals it’s because we’re squeamish about the whole topic of death.
 We’ve lost sight of the fact that without death there can be no life.

 Our intentions are good.
-It seems to me that most vegans and vegetarians, for example, are motivated by a desire to avoid causing suffering and death.
+It seems to me that most vegans and vegetarians are motivated by a desire to avoid causing suffering and death.
 But our avoidance, if it's carried too far in one direction, backfires.